SAP-archive/helm-broker/docs/helm3/flux-vs-helm.md

    <br/>:heavy_minus_sign: Maintenance
    <br/>:heavy_minus_sign: Increased resources consumption
    <br/>:heavy_minus_sign: New controller along with its CR
-   <br/>:heavy_minus_sign: It requires more implementation in Helm Broker then Helm 3 approach
+   <br/>:heavy_minus_sign: It requires more implementation in Helm Broker than the Helm 3 approach
    <br/>:heavy_minus_sign: Another dependency of Helm Broker or

   </details>